gruntwork-io/terragrunt/README.md

 Your AWS user must have an [IAM policy](http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/access-control-identity-based.html) which grants permissions for interacting with DynamoDB and S3.
-Terragrnt will automatically create the configured DynamoDB tables and S3 buckets for storing remote state if they do not already exist.
+Terragrunt will automatically create the configured DynamoDB tables and S3 buckets for storing remote state if they do not already exist.

 The following is an example IAM policy which the Terragrunt organization would use.
 The policy grants